lacework/terraform-provider-lacework/website/docs/r/managed_policies.html.markdown

 # lacework\_managed\_policies

-Use this resource to update the "enabled" and the "severity" property for Lacework defined policies.
+Use this resource to update the "enabled" and the "severity" properties for Lacework-defined policies.

 ## Example Usage

-Create a lacework_managed_policies resource to manage three Lacework defined policies.
+Create a lacework_managed_policies resource to manage three Lacework-defined policies.

 ```hcl
 resource "lacework_managed_policies" "example" {